Wentworth Park: Sporting Complex

-Wentworth Park Sporting Complex is a multi-purpose sporting facility Over the years, the facility has been used for various sports including soccer, rugby union, rugby league, greyhound racing, and speedway.
+Wentworth Park Sporting Complex is a multi-purpose sporting facility.
+Over the years, the facility has been used for various sports including soccer, rugby union, rugby league, greyhound racing, and speedway.
 Wentworth Park is located 2 km from the Sydney central business district.

-Greyhound racing is conducted at Wentworth Park on Wednesday and Saturday nights as well as some special events.
+Greyhound racing began at Wentworth Park in October 1932.
+It is conducted at Wentworth Park on Wednesday and Saturday nights as well as some special events.
 Greyhound races are conducted over 520 and 720 m.
 The track is a sand surface having been converted from grass in the 1990s.
 Hurdle racing was a feature of Wentworth Park until the early 1980s.
 It fell away and annual events were held in December for a number of years until the mid-1990s.

-The nearby University of Technology, Sydney and other educational facilities regularly hold student examinations within two levels of the grandstand.
+The nearby University of Technology, Sydney and other educational facilities regularly held student examinations within two levels of the grandstand.
+The Grandstand is also used for Trade Shows and Conferences including the Baking Association of Australia Best Pie Competition.
+An Antiques and Collectables Fair has been held every month since the early 2000's.
+It is currently run by the Collectors Mark on the third Sunday of the month.
+There is also a Jewellery and Deceased Estate Auction held approximately every 6 weeks.

-Tenants to the Wentworth Park complex include Janison Exam Management (formerly Language Testing Consultants (LTC)) and The New South Wales Greyhound Breeders, Owners and Trainers Association (NSW GBOTA).
+Tenants to the Wentworth Park complex include Janison Exam Management (formerly Language Testing Consultants (LTC)), The New South Wales Greyhound Breeders, Owners and Trainers Association (NSW GBOTA), Equilibrium Climatec Joint Venture, Kane Constructions and Traino Australia.

-The infield oval is used by local schools as well other community sporting groups for sporting events.
+The infield oval is used by local schools and charity groups as well other community sporting groups for sporting events.